Particle physics at ports: Using muon tomography to keep cargo secure

-Geoptic uses instruments, similar to the ones Lee first used in the classroom, to scan railway tunnels that could be overburdened and at risk of collapse.
+Geoptic uses instruments, similar to the ones Lee first used in the classroom, to locate and identify hidden shafts in railway tunnels which could, in extreme circumstances, lead to collapse.
 This technology means that tunnels do not need to be drilled into to assess their structural integrity, making the process safer and more efficient.
 The Institute of Physics awarded a Business Start-Up prize to Geoptic for the contributions it has already made to the rail industry.

 Bringing laboratory science to society

 The consortium Vitaly has joined is equally tuned into the concerns of industry, and is all about increasing security across global supply chains without compromising on efficiency.
 Currently, only a fraction of the vehicles arriving at border checkpoints are scanned to verify their contents because no technology exists to do so quickly, cheaply and at a large scale.
 The goal of the consortium is to build, over the next four years, a prototype scanner which can do just that, and complement existing methods of cargo scanning.
 By using muon tomography, the team hopes their device will also be safer and easier to use than the X-ray technology used to scan luggage at airports.

 This is the world’s most innovative development project in the field of customs control technology in the last decade.

 Estonian Tax and Customs Board